lelapenda/codis/README.md

 ## Datasets

 In the folder `files`, you will find a sample dataset called `tr23`.
 The dataset has 10 txts called `teste1.txt, teste2.txt, ..., teste10.txt`.
 Each of these corresponds to a fold generated through cross-validation.
+The dataset was gathered from http://sites.labic.icmc.usp.br/text_collections/.

 ### Dataset example: